Inge Lehmann

 Inge Lehmann (13 May 1888 – 21 February 1993) was a Danish seismologist and geophysicist who is known for her discovery in 1936 of the solid inner core that exists within the molten outer core of the Earth.
-The seismic discontinuity in the speed of seismic waves at depths between 190 and 250 km is named the Lehmann discontinuity after her.
+She also discovered the seismic discontinuity in the speed of seismic waves at depths between 190 km and 250 km, which is named the Lehmann discontinuity after her.
 Lehmann is considered to be a pioneer among women and scientists in seismology research.

-Early life and education
+Early life, family and education

-Inge Lehmann was born on 13 May 1888 and grew up in Østerbro, a part of Copenhagen, Denmark.
-Her mother, Ida Sophie Tørsleff, was a housewife; her father was experimental psychologist Alfred Georg Ludvik Lehmann (1858–1921), a pioneer in the study of experimental psychology in Denmark.
+Inge Lehmann was born on 13 May 1888 and raised in Østerbro, a part of Copenhagen, Denmark.
+Her father was experimental psychologist Alfred Georg Ludvik Lehmann (1858–1921), a pioneer in the study of experimental psychology in Denmark.
+Her mother Ida Sophie Tørsleff was a housewife.
 The Lehmann family had its roots in Bohemia; the Danish branch included barristers, politicians and engineers.
-Inge Lehmann's paternal grandfather laid out the first Danish telegraph line (1854) and her great-grandfather was Governor of the National Bank.
-Her mother's father, Hans Jakob Torsleff, belonged to an old Danish family with a priest in every generation.
+Inge Lehmann's paternal grandfather laid out the first Danish telegraph line (1854).
+Her great-grandfather was Governor of the National Bank.
+Her mother's father, Hans Jakob Torsleff, was from an old Danish family with a priest in every generation.
 Members of the Tørsleff family were well-known public leaders and activists in the women's rights movement.
 Inge's cousins were the Minister of Trade, the chair of the Danish Women's Society, and the leader of the Danish Girl Scouts.
-Her younger sister Signe, who was a single mother, rose to popularity as a school superintendent.
+Her younger sister Signe, a single mother, rose to popularity as a school superintendent.

-Lehmann's parents enrolled both her and her sister at Fællesskolen in 1904, a liberal and progressive school that offered the same curriculum to both boys and girls, a practice uncommon at the time.
-This was unusual as most schools at the time separated boys' and girls' education.
-The principles of gender isolation went much deeper for girls who were education-oriented.
+Lehmann's parents enrolled both their two daughters at Fællesskolen in 1904, a liberal and progressive school that offered the same curriculum to both boys and girls — a practice uncommon at the time.
+Most schools of this time separated boys' and girls' education.
+The principles of isolation by sex went much deeper for girls who were education-oriented.
 It was thought to be damaging to expose girls to mental exhaustion throughout puberty.
-Males were believed to be more biologically adapted for such activities and therefore, allowed to take the high school entrance exam and start upper-secondary education (high school) at 15 years old, whereas females were not allowed to do so.
+Males were believed to be more biologically adapted for such activities and therefore, allowed to take the high school entrance exam and start upper-secondary education (high school) at 15 years old, whereas females were prohibited.
 This policy remained in effect until 1903.